We are a diverse community fostering academic excellence. With perseverance, integrity, and citizenship, we strive to make our world a better place.

 School is delayed when the weather is bad but is forecasted to improve and warm/thaw after sunrise.

 This also allows our buses to operate in better conditions with less traffic.
 To maximize student learning time on days when weather requires a late start for safety, all schools will begin 2 hours later.
 All out-of-district daytime transportation is canceled when on snow routes or a delayed start (e.g. Northwest Career and Technical Academy).
+If a two-hour delay is needed on a planned early dismissal day, we may decide to dismiss students at their regular time.

 When school is delayed, students will catch the bus about 2 hours later at their regular bus stop or at their snow route stop if snow routes are in effect: